-At one level it is simple story of people from different communities falling in love and the oppression that they have to go through, but at the other end it highlights all the conditionings that each character lives through and operates from.
-In the end when the main protagonist Gora discovers that he is not a Hindu, he suddenly finds himself free from everything.
-All the conditions that he had put on himself and on the people around him assuming that they are Hindus and hence ought to live like Hindus, suddenly go away and he feels belonging equally to everyone with no rules to follow.
-This is when he is ready to embrace any one, even the people he would have never touched.
+At one level Gora is a simple story of people from different communities falling in love.
+And the oppression that they have to go through.
+But at the other end, it highlights all the conditioning that each character lives through and operates from.
+In the end, when the main protagonist Gora discovers that he is not a Hindu, he suddenly finds himself free from everything.
+All the conditions that he had put on himself and on the people around him assuming that they are Hindus and hence ought to live like Hindus, suddenly go away.
+And he feels belonging equally to everyone with no rules to follow.
+This is when he is ready to embrace anyone.
+Even the people he would have never touched.

 Though there are many angles in the book, to me this was the most important one.
 When all your conditionings go, that is when you are free in the true sense of that word.
 Till then you just assume or presume your freedom.
 And keep interpreting or misinterpreting it.

 As with all period works, this work is also a peep into the lives and times at the turn of last century.
 The way people lived, what they valued and what they did not, the depiction of men and women.
 There are a couple of characters which are very well etched out.
 And show that you can be free and independent in your existence, without actually talking about it.
 Most importantly without actually everyone else to follow your route.

 As far as my recommendation is concerned, Gora is a classic, so read it if you like the classics.